 This is an urgent matter because many species aren’t doing so well.
 World-wide overfishing and the many barriers have brought the ecosystem out of balance and fish stocks are decreasing, endangering food supplies.
 Researchers from the United Nations are sounding the alarm: if we don’t take action now, all fish will have vanished from the oceans in 2050.

-Henk Ovink, first Special Envoy for International Water Affairs for the Kingdom of the Netherlands, agrees.
+Henk Ovink, the first Water representative of the Netherlands, agrees.
 In his job as the first water ambassador of the Netherlands he contributes to raising awareness about water, enhancing knowledge on building water-coalitions, both small and large, in order to tackle the water problem both innovatively and sustainably worldwide.

 He thinks the Dutch knowledge, skill and experience is unique and essential and he thinks the unique Fish migration river has it all.
-‘Worldwide, water is the connecting issue.
-With its integral approach with regard to water scarcity, water safety, water quality and logistics and transport all over the world, the Netherlands can make the difference.
+“Water is the globally connecting challenge.
+With its integral approach with regard to water scarcity, water safety, water quality and logistics and transport all over the world, the Netherlands can make the difference.”